-Dissemination of information about the CCW Convention and its Protocols to civilian population also includes mine risk education (MRE) activities.
+Dissemination of information about the Ottawa Convention to civilian population also includes Explosive Ordnances Risk Education (EORE) activities.
 Croatian ministries, government and state administrative offices as well as professional groups working with and for adults and children in Croatia, including NGOs and international organizations, pass specific training according to their role in the national implementation of the Convention and Protocols.
-Croatian Red Cross with its branches (in local communities), Civil Protection Directorate of the Mol and the Association of Civil Victims of Homeland War are active in events and lectures where MRE messages are given.
-The lectures always bear in mind that mine risk education is effective in terms of reducing the number of mine casualties.
+Croatian Red Cross with its branches (in local communities), Civil Protection Directorate of the Mol and the Association of Civil Victims of Homeland War are active in events and lectures where EORE messages are given.
+The lectures always bear in mind that EORE is effective in terms of reducing the number of mine casualties.
 Interesting presentations (lectures) on mine/UXO risk education were organized for children, adults, and especially for target groups (hunters, fishermen, farmers, public companies employees etc.).
-The purpose of mine/UXO risk education was to learn and spread knowledge on danger of mines.
+The purpose of these educations was to learn and spread knowledge on danger of mines and other Explosive Remnants of War (ERW).